fazlearefin/ubuntu-dev-machine-setup/README.md

 ## Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
+If my work has helped you in any way, saving you time and effort, I would be happy to receive a donation of any amount.
 However, the code in this repo is completely free; absolutely *no strings attached*.

 Bitcoin (BTC): `bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m`